splunk/splunk-operator/docs/CustomResources.md

   clusterManagerRef:
     name: example-cm
 ```
-Note:  `clusterManagerRef` is required field in case of IndexerCluster resource since it will be used to connect the IndexerCluster to ClusterMaster resource.
+Note:  `clusterManagerRef` is required field in case of IndexerCluster resource since it will be used to connect the IndexerCluster to ClusterManager resource.

 In addition to [Common Spec Parameters for All Resources](#common-spec-parameters-for-all-resources)
 and [Common Spec Parameters for All Splunk Enterprise Resources](#common-spec-parameters-for-all-splunk-enterprise-resources),